basetenlabs/truss-examples/jina-embeddings/jina-embeddings-v2-base-en/README.md

 For creating a few embeddings from relatively short chunks of text, a CPU-only instance with 4 cores and 16 GiB of RAM is more than sufficient.

-On that instance type, creating an embedding for each of Shakespeare's 154 sonnets (just under 100KB of text) takes about a minute and a half.
+On that instance type, creating an embedding for each of Shakespeare's 154 sonnets (just under 100KB of text) takes 40-45 seconds.
 If you need to quickly create an embedding for a large corpus of text, you may want to upgrade to a larger instance type or add a small GPU like an NVIDIA T4.

 Default config: